-2017 is winding down, and we’re ushering in the Christmas season, a time focused on children, families and birth, followed by the New Year, when people review the year gone by and set goals for the future.
+With the year winding down, we’re ushering in the Christmas season – a time focused on children, families and birth, followed by the New Year, when people review the year gone by and set goals for the future.
 This season certainly comes with challenges if you are trying to get pregnant and navigate your way through fertility waiting lists and treatment options.
-It’s important to stay grounded at this time of year, so here are a few thoughts and ideas from Repromed Counsellor Helen Nicholson to consider over the next few months.
+It’s important to stay grounded so here are a few thoughts and ideas from Repromed Counsellor Helen Nicholson to consider over the next few months.

 First, take some time to sit down and really think about how you want to spend this time of year.
 Do you feel you can freely choose to spend the time over Christmas pursuing what you want to do or are there things you need to do with others?
 Are there traditions and obligations to be met?
 With the uncertainty that fertility struggles bring, it is important to be aware of your needs and boundaries, so this is a good time to revisit your self-care plan.
 Making time for yourself and keeping space for relaxing activities will help you to cope with and enjoy this time of year in spite of what might be going on for you.

-In the meantime, take a deep breath in; breathe out; and step into December and the New Year, and take good care of yourself.
+In the meantime, take a deep breath in; breathe out; and take good care of yourself.